An Effective Model for Droplet Impact Dynamics on Micro-Structured Surfaces: Nonlocal Theory and SPH Simulation of Pancake Bouncing: Governing equations

 Let $\Gamma$ denote the set of all microcone array points, as illustrated in Figure~\ref{Schematic}.
-The repulsive force exerted by a boundary particle at position $\mathbf{y} \in \Gamma$ on a fluid particle at position $\mathbf{x} \in \Omega$ is defined as
+The total repulsive force acting on fluid particle $\boldsymbol{x}$ due to all surrounding boundary particles within a domain $\Gamma$ is obtained by integrating the pairwise force over the domain: